Engineering LEAP (E-LEAP)

 Seetha Veeraghanta, PhD.

-Engineering LEAP (E-LEAP) is hiring mentors for the 2019-2020 academic year.
+Engineering LEAP (E-LEAP) hires mentors each academic year.
 The Minorities in Engineering class is designed to inspire and support women and minorities in Engineering and Mining Sciences by providing opportunities to:

 - Make connections with peers and colleagues in their colleges